SPANDigital/presidium/docs/content/reference/markdown/code-blocks.md

 ---
-title: Code Blocks
+title: Codeblocks
-weight: "6"
+weight: 6
-draft: true
 ---

 To add code blocks to your content, enclose the code with three backticks.
 For syntax highlighting, set the language directly after the first set of backticks.
 Alternatively, you can indent your code / machine output to treat it as preformatted text.
 For single line inline code, use a single backtick.

-# Javascript
+## Javascript

 ```js
 var N = 32;